callmesalmon/pearlOS/README.md

 I'm a bit inconsistent on when I actually, y'know, maintain and update this, but I can assure you, even if you see a 1-month pause, THE PROJECT IS NOT DEAD.
 If the project dies, you can expect archival or at least a message.

+## Documentation

+The official pearlOS documentation can be viewed [here](/doc), but keep in mind that I'm not that consistent on updating the documentation, though it becomes pretty clear on what you have to do if you just... rtfc (read the fucking code).

 ## License